An Online College Student's Guide to the University Calendar

 Exams begin/end:

-These dates mark the beginning and end of the university exam period, which is usually a week long.
+These dates mark the beginning and end of the university exam period, which is usually one week.
 Your exam format can vary by class, and you may not even have a final exam.
 Read your syllabus and check with your professor if you have questions.

 Commencement and Degree conferral date: